Multi-Storey Maintenance Platforms at the UK’s Largest Rail Depot

-Five years ago we were asked to come up with a solution that would give maintenance teams in the train inspection shed and the cleaning shed at the Selhurst Traincare Depot in Croydon, safe and easy access to every part of visiting trains – from the roof down.
+Five years ago we were asked to come up with a solution that would give maintenance teams in the train inspection and cleaning sheds at the Selhurst Traincare Depot in Croydon safe and easy access to every part of visiting trains – from the roof down.

-A GRP (Glass Reinforced Plastic) construction was the perfect choice – it’s non-conductive, non-corrosive and low-maintenance, with inherent anti-slip properties.
-The design team at SoS came up with a fully fabricated, multi-story approach and they provided two Access Platforms totalling 220m in length.
+A GRP (Glass Reinforced Plastic) construction was the perfect choice – it’s non-conductive, non-corrosive and low-maintenance with inherent anti-slip properties.
+The design team at Step on Safety came up with a fully fabricated, multi-storey approach and they provided two Access Platforms totalling 220m in length.
 Using GRP Open Mesh Grating, GRP Ergonomic Modular Handrail System, GRP Safety Gates and a framework made from GRP Profiles the finished design was as strong, if not stronger than a steel equivalent and a fraction of the weight, requiring no heavy lifting equipment to build.